Boer Goat Australia Inc

 Trace minerals, especially Copper, Selenium and Iodine are particularly important to good goat health.
 Goats require 3 times more trace elements in their diet than sheep.
 Copper deficiency is known to cause anaemia, diarrhoea, infertility, spontaneous abortions, and lethargy.

-It is recommended to use a Fullblood or Purebred Boer buck as a sire in a commercial herd.
-Both of these will improve the meat capabilities of any offspring; they grow bigger and will in most cases bring better prices.
+It is recommended to use a Fullblood Boer buck as a sire in a commercial herd.
+These will improve the meat capabilities of any offspring; they grow bigger and will in most cases bring better prices.

 Does will normally deliver twins and triplets, singles and sometimes quads.

-Breeding time will depend on your area and climate.
-Most studs will kid once a year and commercial breeders 3 times in 2 years.
-Breeding season starts around February to September; gestation time is 5 months from joining.
+Breeding time will vary.
+Boers can be bred all year round, depending on your region.
+Most studs will kid once a year, and commercial breeders 3 times in 2 years.
+Gestation time is 5 months from joining.

-To join as one of our valued members, please visit our official website:
+To join as one of our valued members, please apply at our official Boer Goat Australia Membership Levels page: